Communication Systems Graduate Certificate

 If you participated in the program and would like to access your records of completion, please contact Student & Client Services at firstname.lastname@example.org.

 The Communication Systems Graduate Certificate offers a course of study in the digital and packet-based technologies on which modern communications systems are built.

-- Obtain a sound and up-to-date introduction to central information-theoretic principles and concepts
+- To obtain a sound and up-to-date introduction to central information-theoretic principles and concepts

-- Train in networks and the communication protocols, with particular attention to Internet protocols, and wireless networks, including practical considerations of electromagnetic wave behavior and current and possible future wireless communication networks
+- To train in networks and the communication protocols, with particular attention to Internet protocols, and wireless networks, including practical considerations of electromagnetic wave behavior and current and possible future wireless communication networks

-- Acquire essential knowledge for maintenance, deployment, or planning of digital communications
+- To acquire essential knowledge for maintenance, deployment, or planning of digital communications

-- A basic understanding of statistics and Fourier transforms.
+- Basic understanding of statistics and Fourier transforms.

 Required Courses (3)